-Being in the surety bond industry, we are very familiar with how surety bonds work.
-Heck, we are detail nerds when it comes to all types of bonds, including some pretty focused bonds, like fuel tax bonds.
+We are the leading surety bond provider and, being in the surety bond industry, we are very familiar with how surety bonds work.
+We are definitely nerds when it comes to all types of bonds, including some pretty focused license and permit bonds, like fuel tax bonds.

 Every time we read news about fraud or unethical business practices, the topic of consumer protection comes to the forefront.
 We all have different ideas about how the consumer can best be protected, but did you know that a very effective protection tool already exists, yet few people know about it?